caspervg/DBPFKit/README.md

 # DBPFKit

 C++23 utilities for reading SimCity 4 DBPF archives and the asset formats that live inside them.
-The library powers the CLI, GUI, and tests in this repo, but it is also designed to be embedded into your own tooling.
+The library powers the CLI, GUI, and tests in this repo, and it is designed to be embedded into your own tooling.

-## Highlights

-- **DBPF index + I/O** – works from memory buffers or memory-mapped files, understands directory metadata, and resolves catalog labels/TGI masks.
-- **Transparent decompression** – QFS blocks are inflated automatically.
-- **Typed loaders** – helpers for Exemplar (binary + text), LText, FSH, S3D, and RUL0 Intersection Ordering records.

-## Building
+## Build and Link

 ```
 cmake -S . -B cmake-build-debug